Mrwhitefox/creepy-meow/README.md

 The script "startup.sh" should be copied into /root folder ; and must be started on each boot.
 This can be done by adding it into /etc/rc.local

 Note : The installation with easy_install may fail with IPv6 only.
-It moight need an IPv4 address.
+It might need an IPv4 address.
 Though, IPv4 is not required once everything is installed.

 	sudo easy_install virtualenv
 	virtualenv env